odpi/egeria-connector-ibm-information-server/README.md

     connector option to include virtual assets (`"includeVirtualAssets": true`), the user will also need the `Information Governance Catalog Information Asset Author` role, as this role is needed to be able to retrieve the full details of virtual assets.

+    For v11.7 and above, the user will also need the `Information Governance Catalog Asset Administrator` role in order to automate the detection of lineage within IGC, prior to having a complete set of lineage for the DataStage connector itself to retrieve.
+(This is a necessary step to avoid potential race conditions between lineage being fully calculated within IGC and the DataStage connector polling for the lineage information.)

     Note that you need to provide the `connectorProvider` parameter, set to the name of the DataStage connectorProvider class (value as given above).